Daewoo Lacetti: First generation (J200; 2002)

 The Lacetti was developed based on its predecessor Nubira under Daewoo before it was acquired by GM.
 The four-door sedan, designed by Pininfarina, was launched in South Korea on 25 November 2002, following a development period of two years and six months.

 A pre-production prototype of the five-door hatchback, styled by Giorgetto Giugiaro, was shown at the Frankfurt Motor Show in September 2003 with production starting in December.
 The hatchback featured a different exterior and interior design than the sedan.

 At the Geneva Motor Show in March 2004, Daewoo revealed the station wagon body variant penned by Pininfarina with the hatchback's updated interior and a facelifted derivative of the sedan's frontal styling.
 The facelift replaced the three-slot grille with a single item for a new full-length item featuring a bold horizontal bar capped in the center by the company's logo.
 The wagon's door handles ditch the lift-up variety from the sedan and hatchback for pullout versions.
 A facelift for the sedan was released on 25 March incorporating these new door handles, front-end styling and interior changes.
 The hatchback also received new door handles around this time.

 The sedan was facelifted for some markets from 2007, receiving the same front end as the hatchback featured since its debut.
-This version was only produced in third world countries, such as Colombia, India or Thailand, and in 2013–2016 in Uzbekistan as the Daewoo Gentra.
+This version was only produced in emergent markets, such as Colombia, India or Thailand, and in 2013–2016 in Uzbekistan as the Daewoo Gentra.